Shipthenuts/Shipthenuts/README.md

-- 👋 Hi, I’m @Shipthenuts
+- 👋 Hi, I’m @Shipthenuts aka Pähkel
-- 👀 I’m interested in Engineering
+- 👀 I’m interested in Automotive, Engineering, Astronomy,
 - 🌱 I’m currently learning Electronics
 - 💞️ I’m looking to collaborate on new valuable projects
-- 📫 How to reach me ...
-Squr369@gmail.com
+- 📫 How to reach me ... pm

 <!---
 Shipthenuts/Shipthenuts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.